How Is Pain And Suffering Calculated?

 Liability Is Key To Any Recovery

-Before we ask “How is pain and suffering calculated?”, we must first establish that there was responsibility on the party from which you seek reimbursement.
+Before we ask “How is pain and suffering calculated?”, we must first establish that there was a responsibility on the party from which you seek reimbursement.
 In other words, was it their fault?
 It is a given you had injuries resulting from a car accident or slip and fall.
 The next step is to prove that the other party was at fault, or responsible.
-If you fail to prove that, your pain and suffering—in fact your entire recovery—will often be zero.
+If you fail to prove that, your pain and suffering—in fact, your entire recovery—will often be zero.

 Proving liability can be challenging.
 North Carolina makes it more difficult with the Contributory Negligence rule, we have written about on our website.
 This rule states that if you are even 1% responsible for the accident or injury, you should receive nothing.
 North Carolina personal injury attorneys spend their days fighting this rule for their clients.